 Earth Seeds Ecology Internship

-Led by Garden Ecology Youth Educator Daja Douglas, Earth Seeds is a 9.5-month paid youth internship that aims to help young people explore an intentional career in nature and become scientists and gardeners who use their skills to improve their lives, communities, and the environment.
+Earth Seeds is a garden ecology-based, paid youth internship that aims to help youth explore their relationships with nature and develop the skills to become environmental stewards and gardeners who use their resources to improve their lives and surrounding communities.

 Applications for this competitive program are currently open for high school students from Southwest Philadelphia.
 Click here to learn more and to apply.